FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Introduction

-Equations \eqref{2d_intro} work as an \emph{activator-inhibitor} model.
-Nagumo, Arimoto, and Yoshi\-zawa proved the equivalence of this model with an electrical circuit \cite{Nagumo}.
+Equations \eqref{2d_intro} act as an \emph{activator-inhibitor} framework.
+Arimoto, Nagumo, and Yoshizawa proved that it can be realized as an electrical circuit \cite{Nagumo}.
 Although the FHN model is primarily used to describe neuronal and cardiac systems, it can also be applied in a range of other biological contexts.

-The FHN equations provide a simplified framework for representing interconnected positive and negative feedback loops, enabling the generation of a wide range of responses such as switches, pulses, and stable oscillations \cite{Tsai}.
-Among the numerous models used to investigate cardiac cells, the FHN model is notable for being one of the simplest and most extensively researched, effectively representing the general dynamic characteristics of cardiac cells \cite{Alonso, Abid}.
+The FHN equations provide a simplified framework for representing interconnected negative and positive feedback loops, enabling the generation of a wide range of responses such as switches, pulses, and stable oscillations \cite{Tsai}.
+Within the wide range of models used to investigate cardiac cells, the FHN model is notable for being one of the simplest and most extensively researched, effectively representing the general dynamic characteristics of cardiac cells \cite{Alonso, Abid}. \\

-\begin{rem} System \eqref{2d_intro} mimics an excitable system and there are limitations regarding the interpretation of the original variables of the HH model.
-Therefore, in the rest of the paper, we will ``play safe" and stick to a mathematical motivation in terms of bifurcations and dynamical systems. \end{rem}
+\begin{rem} System \eqref{2d_intro} mimics an excitable system and there are \textbf{limitations} regarding the interpretation of the original variables of the HH model.
+In the rest of the paper, we will take a cautious approach and we stay within a mathematical motivation grounded in bifurcations and dynamical systems. \\ \end{rem}